Overview of the Mercy Rule and International Implementation

 Alternative Proposals and Future Outlook

 If full implementation of the mercy rule proves difficult, alternative proposals need consideration.
 One proposal involves changing game progression rules when large leads develop.
 For example, measures to accelerate game tempo could include shortening between-inning times or reducing warm-up pitches when the differential exceeds 10 runs.
 Another proposal involves flexibilizing player deployment in lopsided games.
 Current rules do not allow withdrawn players to re-enter, but permitting re-entry limited to lopsided games could maintain game quality while securing playing opportunities for young players.
-The likelihood of NPB introducing a mercy rule is currently low, but as game time reduction discussions advance, addressing lopsided games is an unavoidable theme.
+The likelihood of NPB introducing a mercy rule remains low as of 2024, but as game time reduction discussions advance, addressing lopsided games is an unavoidable theme.
 A uniquely NPB solution is needed that comprehensively considers fan viewing experience, player health, and competitive fairness.